-- 1. Open a browser window and navigate to http://<jenkins server url>:<port number>. - 2.
+- 1. Open a browser window and navigate to the Jenkins server URL. - 2.
 From the Jenkins menu, select Jenkins > Manage Jenkins > Configure System. - 3.
-To analyze your project with Fortify Static Code Analyzer or to update Fortify security content as part of your build, create an environment variable to specify the location of the Fortify Static Code Analyzer executables.
-In Global properties, create the following environment variable: - Name: FORTIFY HOME - Value: <sca_install_dir> where <sca_install_dir> is the path where Fortify Static Code Analyzer is installed.
-For example, on Windows the default installation location is C:\Program Files\Fortify\Fortify_SCA_and_Apps_18.20.
+To analyze your project with Fortify Static Code Analyzer or to update Fortify security content as part of your build, create a Jenkins environment variable to specify the location of the Fortify Static Code Analyzer executables.
+In Global properties, create the following environment variable: - Name: FORTIFY_HOME - Value: <sca install dir> where <sca_install_dir> is the path where Fortify Static Code Analyzer is installed.
+For example, on Windows the default installation location is C:\Program Files\Fortify\Fortify_SCA_and_Apps_19.1.0.

-Note: If the Fortify Jenkins Plugin cannot find the executables (sourceanalyzer and fortifyupdate) using the FORTIFY_HOME variable, then it uses the PATH environment variable to find them.
+Note: If the Fortify Jenkins Plugin cannot find the executables (sourceanalyzer and fortifyupdate) using the FORTIFY_HOME variable, then it uses the system PATH environment variable to find them.
 Fortify recommends that you specify the full path in Jenkins on Unix systems.

-You can also set the environment variable on a per-node basis (Jenkins > Manage Jenkins > Manage Nodes > <node_name >).
+You can also set the environment variable on a per-node basis (Jenkins > Manage Jenkins > Manage Nodes >